jxwleong/altera-de1-processor/README.md

 At STORE state, it will load the current data in the 8-bit data register (A) to the memory address encoded with the instruction.

 6. **ADD**
-At this state, the adder-subtractor will add the current value at the 8-bit data register with the output data of RAM with memory address set by the instruction code.
+At this state, the adder-subtractiontractor will add the current value at the 8-bit data register with the output data of RAM with memory address set by the instruction code.

-7. **SUB**
+7. **subtraction**
-At this state, the adder-subtractor will minus the current value at the 8-bit data register (A) with the output data of RAM with memory address set by the instruction code using 2's complement (A + B'').
+At this state, the adder-subtractiontractor will minus the current value at the 8-bit data register (A) with the output data of RAM with memory address set by the instruction code using 2's complement (A + B'').

 8. **INPUT**
 The 8-bit INPUT (from input pin) will be loaded into the 8-bit data register (A).
 An external pin (ENTER) was used to determine when the assign data is ready.